 After all, shore excursions can add up and increase the total cost of your cruise vacation by quite a bit.
 Generally speaking, you get more for your money when booking independently.

-There are also benefits to consider with booking shore excursions through the cruise line.
-And this includes getting you back to the cruise ship on time before departure from the port.
+There are also benefits when booking shore excursions through the cruise line.
+This includes getting you back to the cruise ship on time before departure from the port.
 With a cruise ship shore excursion, you are guaranteed not to miss your cruise ship.

 It comes down to what you want to do in a port of call.
 If you are close to the city center, exploring yourself is doable as there should be plenty of transport options, often including a cruise shuttle, and you are not far from the port to get yourselves back in time.